-- FROM 10th MAY – Surf Instructor beach safety awards and revalidation can take place.
+- NOW – Surf Instructor beach safety awards and revalidation can take place.

-- FROM 10th MAY – Pool Lifeguard courses and Pool Lifeguard Revalidation courses can be run in swimming pools where management permit, behind closed doors.
+- NOW – Pool Lifeguard courses and Pool Lifeguard Revalidation courses can be run in swimming pools where management permit, behind closed doors.

-- FROM 10th MAY – Sport of Lifesaving training (Nippers, Juniors, Seniors, Masters – must have permission from Sport’s Commission).
+- NOW – Sport of Lifesaving training (Nippers, Juniors, Seniors, Masters – must have permission from Sport’s Commission).